Cephalalgiaphobia: Prevalence

-The prevalence of Cephalagiaphobia is not well known since there are few reported cases for statistical analysis.
-Patients would likely be unaware that their medication use is a phobic response.
-Cephalalgiaphobia: a possible specific phobia of illness reports a study of 12 patients which found a particular avoidance behavior among these people related to having chronic migraine attacks.
+The prevalence of cephalagiaphobia is not well known since there are few reported cases for statistical analysis.
+Individuals would likely be unaware that their medication use is a phobic response.
+Cephalalgiaphobia: a possible specific phobia of illness reports a study of 12 patients which found a particular avoidance behavior among these individuals related to having chronic migraine attacks.
 Their research found a prevalence rate of cephalagiaphobia within their population study to be 60%.
-The patients in this study met diagnostic criteria for having a specific phobia based on the DSM-IV, even if it did not relate specifically to cephalagiaphobia.
+The subjects of this study met diagnostic criteria for having a specific phobia based on the DSM-IV, even if it did not relate specifically to cephalagiaphobia.

 Treatments

 Known treatments for this phobia include medications prescribed to people who have anxiety, depression, and for other phobias; they include selective serotonin reuptake inhibitors, tricyclic antidepressants, benzodiazepines, and various types of psychotherapy.
 Non-medication treatments for headaches include acupuncture, which has been shown to reduce the fear of headache pain.
 "Acupuncture use for the treatment of headache prior to neurological referral" discusses the positive benefits on how acupuncture helps to relieve headache symptoms from patients that were studied.